n0glitch/n0scroll/README.md

 - Please share a quick brain teaser or puzzle.
 - I want some creative inspiration, can you help?
 - Give me a mindfulness exercise to do now.
+- Provide a quick health tip about physical or mental well-being.

 ### Capabilities
 - [x] Web Browsing